 Students should also routinely distinguish between their own original research and reporting on research done by others; this should be done through a form of attribution that is appropriate to the medium for which the work is intended (e.g., footnotes or endnotes for an academic essay, a complete source list with interviewees’ contact information for a piece of reporting).

 Wilfrid Laurier University’s Student Code Conduct and Discipline contains a strict statement of policy on plagiarism, and this policy applies to Journalism courses.
-But because plagiarism in journalism is especially serious, the penalties for plagiarism within the Journalism program may be harsher than elsewhere.
+But because plagiarism in journalism is especially serious, the penalties for plagiarism within the Digital Media and Journalism program may be harsher than elsewhere.

 As set out in the Student Code of Conduct and Discipline, penalties for plagiarism are levied by the instructor after a determination of academic misconduct has been made.
 The penalty may include a failure on the assignment and/or course, suspension from the program and/or the university for a period of time, expulsion from the program and/or university, cancellation or revocation of the degree and inclusion of a statement in the student’s transcript pertaining to the suspension or expulsion or to the cancellation or revocation of the degree.

 Reporting on Children

 Students should exercise caution and care when interviewing children for reporting assignments.
 Before interviewing children, students need to obtain permission to do so from the child’s parents or guardians, ideally in writing.
 As per the advice of UNICEF’s Ethical Guidelines for Reporting on Children (see below), “[p]ermission must be obtained in circumstances that ensure that the child and guardian are not coerced in any way and that they understand that they are part of a story that might be disseminated locally and globally.
 This is usually only ensured if the permission is obtained in the child's language and if the decision is made in consultation with an adult the child trusts.”